 Here are some tips:

-- The first step is to purge the steam.
-This will discard any milk that may be present in the wand from the previous brew.
+• The first step is to purge the steam.
+This will discard any milk that is present in the wand from the previous brew.

-- And lastly, don’t wait too long before pouring milk as the milk losses its velvety texture with time.
+• And lastly, don’t wait too long before pouring milk as the milk loses its velvety texture with time.

-Latte art is like drawing on a tiny canvas… except the canvas is a cup of hot, steaming coffee and the paintbrush is frothed milk.
-It’s like art school for baristas, and the stakes are high because you don’t want to mess up someone’s morning caffeine fix.
+Latte art is like drawing on a tiny canvas!
+Except the canvas is a cup of hot, steaming coffee and the paintbrush is frothed milk.

-But let’s be real, latte art is also an excuse to show off your artistic skills and impress your friends.
+Latte art is also an excuse to show off your artistic skills and impress your friends.
 You can create heart shapes, rosettas, and even unicorns if you’re feeling fancy.
-Who needs a canvas when you have a cup of Caffe latte?

 Here are some tips for a perfect Latte art: